 - Straight Silver: after a conversation with Kolea in which Criid briefly thinks that his comments show that he has some memory after his head injury, and then learns that she had misinterpreted something he said, another Ghost asks if she's all right.
 She tells him, "Grit in my eyes."

 - In His Last Command, after a futile attempt to blow up a Chaos warp gate, Brostin insists on carrying the "wounded" Feygor back.
 Gaunt succeeds in persuading him that Feygor is dead.

 Brostin gently laid Feygor's body on the wet grass.
 Rain streamed off his beard like tears.

 - In The Warmaster, after Gaunt gets promoted, Mkoll insists on "allergies" as the reason to why he's crying.

 - In Harry Potter and the Philosopher's Stone, after Dumbledore told Harry about his mother's death:

 Dumbledore now became very interested in a bird out on the window-sill, which gave Harry time to dry his eyes on the sheet.

-In Lloyd Alexander's The High King, when Fflewdur Flam sacrifices his harp for firewood, he complains of how it smokes, though it burns with very little smoke.
+- In The High King, the last novel of Lloyd Alexander's The Chronicles of Prydain, when Fflewdur Flam sacrifices his harp for firewood, he complains of how it smokes, though it burns with very little smoke.

 droplets trickled like tears down his reflection's cheek